onyeka-hub/Project-14/dependencies.md

 Learn how to install Jenkins [here](https://www.jenkins.io/doc/book/installing/)

-Learn how to installk artifactory [here](https://jfrog.com/open-source/)
+Learn how to install artifactory [here](https://jfrog.com/open-source/)

 # For using Ubuntu 20.04 as your Jenkins and Ansible server